hapijs/hapi/docs/Reference.md

 ```

 #### `request.tail([name])`

+_Available until immediately after the `'response'` event is emitted._

 Adds a request tail which has to complete before the request lifecycle is complete where:
 - `name` - an optional tail name used for logging purposes.